 |02/20/13||Murphy, Jim||Manufacturing Caucus||24 minutes||RealPlayer|

-Murphy’s business leadership includes service as a board member of the Houston West Chamber of Commerce, West Houston Medical Center and as Past Chairman of the Association of Commercial Real Estate Professionals.
+Jim has served on numerous boards in our community including the Houston West Chamber of Commerce, West Houston Medical Center, and the Houston Association of Commercial Real Estate Professionals.
 Jim is an active member of the Greater Houston Partnership, the Houston Association of Realtors, and the Urban Land Institute.
-He currently serves on the Board of Directors of the Houston Realty Business Coalition, Making It Better, and Strake Jesuit College Preparatory.

 Murphy’s community service includes work with the Jaycees -- where he served as local President and as State President.
 He was named one of the Five Outstanding Young Texans in 1995.
 Jim has coached youth sports and served on the pastoral council of St. Cyril’s Catholic Church.
 He was also a founder and Vice Chair of the Alief Education Foundation and was appointed to the John Ben Shepperd Public Leadership Institute’s Advisory Council by the UT Regents.

-Jim Murphy grew up in Houston and graduated from Strake Jesuit and UT Austin.
-He and his wife, Dr. Kathleen Murphy, have two teenage sons, Robert and Pace.last updated on 02/19/2013
+Murphy grew up in west Houston and graduated from Strake Jesuit and UT Austin.
+He and his wife, Dr. Kathleen Murphy, have two sons in college, Robert and Pace.
+They are active members of St. John Vianney Catholic Church.last updated on 11/20/2013